 3.1.6.2 Where an opposite polarity potential normally occurs on a switching device or on a terminal board, those parts which are at opposite polarity shall withstand without breakdown the application of 50 Hz essentially sinusoidal potential of the value specified in 3.1.5.1 for one minute.

 3.1.6.3 With reference to 3.1.6.1 and 3.1.6.2, it is not intended that the test potential be applied across energy-converting components.
-Tests are to be conducted with switches in open as well as closed positions -if necessary, to provide the required test conditions for the various positions of the controls.
+Tests are to be conducted with switches in open as well as closed positions, if necessary, to provide the required test conditions for the various positions of the controls.

 3.2 Type EE Industrial Electric Truck

-3.2.1 A type EE industrial electric truck shall comply with the -performance requirements for Type E industrial trucks, except, that the use of device to disconnect the battery circuit shall not be caused for waiving the burnout test.
+A type EE industrial electric truck shall comply with the performance requirements for Type E industrial trucks, except, that the use of device to disconnect the battery circuit shall not be caused for waiving the burnout test.

 ANNEX A